guard2020/guardce/README.md

 ```console
 $ docker-compose -f docker-compose-cloud-min.yml up -d [service] (for minimal edition)
 ```
+If all is OK and all containers are running, you can run: 'bash ./start_config.sh' for final configurations.

 ## How to run GUARD PLATFORM on cloud machine (Standard Edition) - Require at least 32Gb RAM, 8 VCPU and 100Gb storage on disk